8base/old-documentation/8base-console/custom-functions/webhooks.md

 ### Permissioning Webhooks
 Webhooks are public functions by default and are **not** permissioned using 8base's native authorization system.
-Instead, developers looking to permission access to webhook functions can do so using this suggested method - or another that they choose to impliment.
+Instead, developers looking to permission access to webhook functions can do so using this suggested method - or another way that they choose to implement.

 ##### Checking for an Environment Variable
-For systems that require a secure webhook, access tokens from authorized systems can get [set as a environment variables](../../development-tools/dev-env/runtime_environment.md) in the 8base workspace.
+For systems that require a secure webhook, access tokens from authorized systems get [set as a environment variables](../../development-tools/dev-env/runtime_environment.md) in the 8base workspace.
 The authorized system is then able to specify their access token as a custom header, which then get validated within the webhook function.

 ![Setting custom access tokens and Environment Variables](../../.gitbook/assets/permission-webhooks-env-vars.png)